philbowman/philbowman/README.md

-**Software engineer who actually understands accounting.** I build the internal financial systems at an electrical contractor: billing, job costing, and GL-tied reporting over an MS SQL ERP, plus LLM tooling that is allowed to say "I don't know."
+**Software engineer who actually understands accounting.** I build the internal financial systems at a 100-person electrical contractor: billing, job costing, and GL-tied reporting over an MS SQL ERP, plus LLM tooling that is allowed to say "I don't know."

 ## Live demos, no login